HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

          gsl_rng * r = gsl_rng_alloc (rngextra_lsfr32);

-* Use a meaningful version number which reflects the state of development The design of GSL permits extensions to be used alongside the existing library easily by simple linking.
-For example, additional random number generators can be provided in a separate library:
+* Use a meaningful version number which reflects the state of development

+     Generally, :code:`0.x` are alpha versions, which provide no guarantees.
+Following that, :code:`0.9.x` are beta versions, which should be essentially complete, subject only to minor changes and bug fixes.
+     The first major release is :code:`1.0`.
+Any version number of :code:`1.0` or higher should be suitable for production use with a well-defined API.

+     The API must not change in a major release and should be backwards-compatible in its behavior (excluding actual bug-fixes), so that existing code do not have to be modified.
+Note that the API includes all exported definitions, including data-structures defined with :type:`struct`.
+If you need to change the API in a package, it requires a new major release (e.g. :code:`2.0`).

 * Use the GNU General Public License (GPL)

+    Follow the normal procedures of obtaining a copyright disclaimer if you would like to have the package considered for inclusion in GSL itself in the future (see :ref:`Legal issues`).

-Post announcements of your package releases to gsl-discuss@sourceware.org so that information about them can be added to the GSL webpages.
+Post announcements of your package releases to :email:`gsl-discuss@sourceware.org` so that information about them can be added to the GSL webpages.

-For security, sign your package with GPG (gpg --detach-sign file).
+For security, sign your package with GPG (:code:`gpg --detach-sign` **file**).

-An example package ‘rngextra’ containing two additional random number generators can be found at http://www.network-theory.co.uk/download/rngextra/.
+An example package :code:`rngextra` containing two additional random number generators can be found at http://www.network-theory.co.uk/download/rngextra/.

 Design